ashleyerffmeyer/friend-finder/README.md

 # Friend Finder Node and Express Servers Application

-Compatibility-based full-stack site that takes results from users surveys and compares answers with those from other users
+Compatibility-based full-stack site that takes results from user surveys and compares answers with those from other users

 [Link to Friend Finder on Heroku!](https://rocky-reef-72181.herokuapp.com/)